Jxkeorton/personal-finance/README.md

 ### User Stories

-* As a User, I would like to be able to add a new income
-* As a User, I would like to be able to add a new expense
+* As a User, I would like to be able to add a new income and expense
 * As a User, I would like to be able to set a monthly budget
-* As a User, I would like to be able to see my income over a specified range
-* As a User, I would like to be able to see my expenses over a specified range
+* As a User, I would like to be able to see my income and expenses over a specified range
 * As a User, I would like to see a summary for the previous month
 * As a User, I would like to see an analysis of a specified date range
 * As a User, I would like to be able to return to the main menu without having to restart the application.